-For all new projects, shared ownership offers should be credible, well advertised and include:
+For all new projects, shared ownership offers should be credible, well-advertised and include:

-- a) Early (rigorously defined) engagement with communities and identification of potential counterparties at the pre-development pre-planning stage, with sufficient information and timely enough offers for the community/communities to organise, provide a considered response, and raise funds. - b) A legitimate offer should ideally be made at construction cost, to avoid inflated 'market value' estimates, particularly where the communities engage at pre-planning stage and offer value through increased community support.
-Pricing can potentially be more favourable still where resource and finance are provided pre-development and at significant risk.
-Like with any investors, the price of investment is key to making shared ownership commercially viable by ensuring a profit will be made above the community's cost of finance. - c) Legally binding agreements - d) Protections in place to ensure that if the development is sold by the developer, the communities have an independent choice on whether to retain their own stake in the project.
-Ideally, pre-emption rights should also be built into the contract, to give the community first right of refusal to buy the developer's stake at market value if they choose to sell it.
+- a) Early (rigorously defined) engagement with communities and identification of potential counterparties at the pre-development pre-planning stage, with sufficient information and timely enough offers for the community/communities to organise, provide a considered response, and raise funds. - b) A legitimate offer should ideally be made at cost at the pre-construction or construction phase, to avoid inflated 'market value' estimates at later stages of the development.
+This can be derisked for the community by GB Energy taking on the stake at this early stage (see below).
+Where communities engage with developments at pre-planning stage it is mutually beneficial the community group can build their own capacity by being engaged with the project throughout its development and at the same time can offer the developer value through increased community engagement and support.
+Coming in at this early stage is key to ensuring favourable pricing and a robust financial model; as with any investors, the price of investment is key to making shared ownership commercially viable by ensuring a profit will be made above the community's cost of finance.